About Transmittals

 - Formal Correspondence: For any formal correspondence between project stakeholders that needs to be documented and tracked.

-Transmittals are commonly used in conjunction with document management systems such as Aconex which automate the creation, sending, tracking, and archiving of transmittals.
+Transmittals are commonly used in conjunction with document management software which automate the creation, sending, tracking, and archiving of transmittals.